 Humans usually gravitate to those who are similar to themselves, in background, appearance, personality, or who share interests.
 For most, the first opportunity to build relationships with peers is at school.
 As a time where a child’s world gets bigger, friendships, which are a positive force on development, become more important.

 The importance of friendship and its power to positively impact health, wellbeing and development is recognised globally.
-On the 30th July 2019, World Friendship Day or International Day of Friendship Day, as some know it, will be celebrated amongst many communities.
+On the July 30th 2021 is World Friendship Day or International Day of Friendship Day, as some know it, will be celebrated amongst many communities.
 The day was declared an official celebration by the General Assembly of United Nations in 2011 and aims to bring those of different backgrounds together.

 School-age friendships are especially important as they develop important life skills, such as communication, independence, empathy and conflict resolution.
 Fostering strong relationships with peers is also critical for emotional wellbeing, especially in an age where bullying is showing no signs of slowing down.

 >> Anne Davies, Owner and Director of children’s bedroom specialists, Room to Grow, shares her top tips for parents to encourage their children to build and maintain quality friendships: